fucnim17/services-update/README.md

 1. Clone this repository: `git clone https://github.com/fucnim17/update-ghostfolio.git`
 2. Make the script executable: `chmod +x update-ghostfolio.sh`
 3. Run the script: `./update-ghostfolio.sh`
+4. This script can be automated using Cron.

 ## Configuration